mooreryan/gleam_fmt/README.md

     String
 ```

-Further examples can be found in the `test` directory.
+Further examples can be found in the documentation and in the `test` directory.

 ## Development